WebHare/platform/whtree/modules/consilio/doc/topics/consilio/module-indices.md

 ## Store-only fields

 By default, all fields are searchable and can be returned in the search results.
-If the field is never stored, but only used to store information, the `storeonly` attribute of the field can be set to `true`:
+If the field is never searched, but only used to store information, the `storeonly` attribute of the field can be set to `true`:

 ```xml
 <consilio>